 Prof. O'Neill spoke about 'Women and the Criminal Justice System: Gender Matters'.
 The lecture drew upon a long history of research with women who come into conflict with the law, who engage with the criminal justice system as victims or offenders.
 In keeping with Martin Tansey’s life’s work and the values he promoted that underpin independent criminal justice research, the lecture highlighted the usefulness of interdisciplinarity and creative methods for centring the narratives of the actors involved and developing pathways to better knowledge and understanding, education and reintegration.

 The Lecture took place on Thursday, 2nd May, 2024 in the Criminal Courts of Justice, Dublin 8.
-The lecture paper will be available shortly on this website.
+The lecture paper is available to download here.

 Biography - Professor Maggie O'Neill